 PUBLIC MEETINGS: The ordinance-required community meeting was held on September 7, 2017.
-Approximately 98 meeting notices were mailed to people who live or own property within 500 feet of the subject property, in addition to neighborhood groups and environmental organizations who requested notification for the area.
+Approximately 98 meeting notices were mailed to people who own property or have a utility account within 500 feet of the subject property, in addition to neighborhood groups and environmental organizations who requested notification for the area.
 Twenty-three people signed the attendance sheets.